juju/docs/src/en/models-cmr-scene-2.md

 # CMR scenario #2

+This page refers to [Cross model relations][models-cmr].
+See that page for background information.

 In this example, we *supply* a CMR infrastructure "out of the box" with a few nimble commands and then proceed to query, poke, analyse, and finally extend it by exploring multi-user functionality and firewall concerns.